pascalandy/docker-stack-this/traefik-manager/README.md

 One of my goal here is to create the quickest demos available around the Docker eco-system.
 To do this we will use the power of **play-with-docker** and **Docker Swarm** and **Docker Stacks**.

 ## See the demo
+I think this is a solid case to understand how to run this reverse-proxy and it’s power.

 https://youtu.be/w3KM8yiC4d8

 [![screen shot 2017-09-03 at 5 29 09 pm](https://user-images.githubusercontent.com/6694151/30006739-a068532a-90cd-11e7-98b8-444bc9a5d8d7.jpg)](https://youtu.be/w3KM8yiC4d8)